hahan18/blog_project/README.md

 ## Description

-Unified API serves as a centralized platform to manage blog posts and comments efficiently while offering comprehensive user registration and authentication functionalities.
-This Django-based application simplifies handling blog interactions and user management with robust features and secure practices.
+The Unified API is a centralized platform designed to manage blog posts and comments efficiently while offering comprehensive user registration and authentication functionalities.
+This Django-based application simplifies handling blog interactions and user management with robust features and secure practices using Django Ninja for API creation.

 ## Key Features

 - **User Registration and Authentication**: Utilizes Django's robust user management framework enhanced with JWT for secure token handling.
-- **Blog Management**: Enables users to create, update, and delete blog posts and manage comments.
+- **Blog Management**: Enables users to create and manage comments on blog posts.
 - **Comment Analytics**: Provides daily breakdowns of comments to assess user engagement and content interaction.
 - **Asynchronous Task Processing**: Leverages Celery with Redis for handling background tasks such as sending notifications or processing data asynchronously.

 ## Technology Stack

-- **Django & Django REST Framework**: For constructing a secure and scalable backend.
+- **Django & Django Ninja**: For constructing a secure and scalable backend.
 - **PostgreSQL**: As the primary data storage solution.
 - **Docker & Docker Compose**: For containerization and easy deployment.
 - **Celery & Redis**: For managing asynchronous tasks and message brokering.